ben-page/npm-text-auto/README.md

+***I'm no longer developing npm-text-auto.
+I have decided it's better to disable autocrlf and stick to LF line endings on all platforms.
+I highly recommend you do that same.***

 ***This module has not been completely tested and should be considered a beta.
 It's intended to modify your source files, so use with caution.
 Bug reports and pull request are welcome.***

 ### Features ###